 Transportation can be costly.
 One of the easiest ways to save money on it is to give your car a break and find alternate ways of getting where you need to go.

 First, ask your boss if you can try working from home.
-Post pandemic attitudes have changed the game when it comes to working from home options.
+Post-pandemic attitudes have changed the game regarding working-from-home options.
 Besides, there is no shorter or cheaper commute than the one from your bed to your home office.

 Maybe you live somewhere with limited or no public transportation.
 Ask your co-workers to start a carpool.
 They’re a great way to save money and possibly make some new friends.